MicrosoftDocs/learn/learn-pr/wwl-data-ai/receive-data-with-azure-data-share-transforming-with-azure-data-factory/includes/3-exercise-receive-data-share-transform-data.md

    ![Select Datasets to Map to Target](../media/azure-data-share-select-dataset-map-target.png)

-Once you select map to target you’ll be redirected to the following screen:
+Once, you select map to target you’ll be redirected to the following screen:

    ![ Map to Target](../media/azure-data-share-map-dataset-target.png)

-On the right hand side of the screen, from the Target Data Type drop down, you will notice a list of options for where you can receive the data into.
+On the right-hand side of the screen, from the Target Data Type drop down, you will notice a list of options for where you can receive the data into.

 Select Azure Data Lake Store Gen2, enter Azure subscription and resource group.